Terminal MS Degree in

 Thesis Committee and Prospectus

-Master’s thesis research is the central element of the 4+1 Thesis Track.
+Master’s thesis research is the central element of the terminal MS Thesis Track.
 The thesis is an extension of research conducted at the undergraduate level and tied closely to the research advisor’s interests and expertise.
-A student conducting a thesis in partial fulfillment of the 4+1 MS degree in Behavioral Health will assemble a thesis committee of three faculty members, two of whom must be full-time faculty members in Tulane’s Department of Psychology.
+A student conducting a thesis in partial fulfillment of the terminal MS degree in Behavioral Health will assemble a thesis committee of three faculty members, two of whom must be full-time faculty members in Tulane’s Department of Psychology.
 The student will prepare a written thesis prospectus for the committee, not to exceed 5 pages.
 The prospectus should describe the specific hypotheses, most relevant literature, proposed methodology and data analysis, and expected outcomes and significance of the project.
 Within one week after submission of the prospectus to the committee, the student will meet with the full committee for comments and guidance.
 The prospectus meeting with the thesis committee must occur prior to October 1 of the +1 year for students entering in August and prior to February 15 of the +1 year for students entering in January.
 Upon completion of the thesis, the committee will read and review the final thesis document and evaluate student performance at a formal thesis defense.
 The master’s thesis oral defense meeting must be held before: (a) April 15 for May degree, (b) August 5 for August degree, and (c) December 5 for December degree.
 The final document must be submitted to the School of Science and Engineering (SSE) by the deadlines posted on their website (the exact dates vary from year to year).
 The thesis must be defended and submitted in final form to SSE within two years after entering the master’s program.
 Students who fail to meet the two-year deadline will be recommended for dismissal.

-Application Deadline: Students at Tulane University and XULA working toward the baccalaureate degree in Psychology may enter the 4+1 program during either the fall or spring semester of any academic year.
+Students at Tulane University and XULA working toward the baccalaureate degree in Psychology may enter the 4+1 program during either the fall or spring semester of any academic year.
 The deadline for receipt of the COMPLETED APPLICATION, INCLUDING ALL SUPPORTING MATERIALS is April 1 to start in the fall semester and December 1 to start in the spring semester.
 Note: Spring semester applications only will be accepted from students who successfully completed the following TWO courses during their undergraduate study: (a) PSYC 6090 Univariate Statistics I (or the PSYC 3090-4090 course sequence), and (b) PSYC 6700 Health Psychology I (or PSYC 3530 Introduction to Health Psychology).
 There are no rolling admissions, and we do not accept early applications (i.e., students may not apply until the last semester of their Senior year).
 The online application opens annually in October.

 To be competitive for admission, students should meet the following criteria: